List of Disney villain characters: Mickey's House of Villains

-The Disney Villains star in Mickey's House of Villains, the 2002 film adaptation of the Disney Channel animated television series Disney's House of Mouse.
-Set during a Halloween party, Jafar the leader, takes over the house with a musical number of "It's Our House Now", and all the other villains in the house join in.
-In the process, Jafar trap all the heroes in the kitchen, throw Mickey and the others out into the street, and change the House's name to the "House of Villains".
-Mickey, Donald, Goofy and Minnie Mouse in turn try to return things to normal, but Chernabog keeps throwing them out.
+The Disney Villains star in Mickey's House of Villains, the 2002 film adaptation of the animated television series House of Mouse.
+Set during a Halloween party, Jafar tells Cruella De Vil, Ursula and Captain Hook his plan to take over the club at midnight.
+Led by Jafar, they take over the club through the musical number "It's Our House Now", and all the other villains in the House join in.
+In the process, the Card Soldiers traps all the heroes in the kitchen, throws Mickey and his friends out into the street, while the House's name changes to the "House of Villains".
+Mickey, Donald and Goofy in turn try to return things to normal, but Chernabog keeps throwing them out.
+Minnie also tries to demand that they leave the club, but is expelled by Captain Hook.
 Afterwards, Mickey dresses in his famous sorcerer outfit from Fantasia and challenges Jafar to a magical duel using fireballs.
 Mickey's sorcerer hat is bounced off and there is very little time to put it back on, but then Aladdin saves the day by escaping the kitchen to the backstage room on the magic carpet and giving Daisy who gives Mickey the lamp to trap Jafar.
-Mickey sucks Jafar into the lamp, while the rest of the villains flee, restoring the house to normal.
+Mickey sucks Jafar into the lamp, while the rest of the villains flee, restoring the House to normal.

 Once Upon a Halloween

-In the film Once Upon a Halloween, on the night before Halloween, the Evil Queen from Snow White and the Seven Dwarfs plans to conquer Halloween, and asks her cauldron to show the viewer several villains to which one of them helps her in her plan.
+In the film Once Upon a Halloween, on the night before Halloween, the Evil Queen plans to conquer Halloween, and asks her cauldron to show the viewer several villains to which one of them helps her in her plan.
 Among them, Peg Leg Pete, Ursula, Captain Hook, Yzma, Professor Ratigan, Alameda Slim, Judge Claude Frollo, and Horned King are the ones with a main focus.

+Short films

+In The Simpsons short Welcome to the Club (2022), several Disney Villains, among them Evil Queen (in her witch form), Queen of Hearts, Captain Hook, Maleficent, Cruella de Vil, Ursula, Kaa, Jafar, Scar, and Hades, try to show Lisa Simpson through a musical number how much fun being a villain can be.
+In the 2024 short The Most Wonderful Time of the Year (2024), the Disney Villains and Sideshow Bob, along with some other villains from franchises from other Disney brands, sing a carol for Halloween.

+Several Disney Villains from Walt Disney Animation Studios productions was appeared in the short film Once Upon a Studio (2023) in celebration of Disney's 100th anniversary.

 Novels

-Kingdom Keepers
+Kingdom Keepers series

-In Kingdom Keepers, Disney villains form a group known as the "Overtakers".
+In the Kingdom Keepers novel series, Disney villains form a group known as the "Overtakers".